2025 U.S. immigration enforcement protests: Washington

 In Washington state, there is a long history of protests and resistance against ICE and border patrol.
 Regular protests at the Federal Office Building immigration court were ongoing in 2025.
 A protest on June 10, initiated by Students for a Democratic Society (SDS), gained significant attendance in solidarity with the protests against ICE in Los Angeles.
 All 4 entrances to the federal building were blocked in an attempt to stop ICE officials from taking arrestees to the Northwest Detention Center.
 Later in June, Videos surfaced showing suspected illegal immigrants being arrested roughly in hallways and elevators by masked ICE officials at pre-scheduled immigration hearings in the Federal Building.
 This resulted in further self-organized protests and actions in support of people going to immigration court in the federal building.

+Criticisms of government responses

+Several subpoenas were sent by the DHS to request personal information of social media accounts belonging to several users who had expressed views that were critical of ICE or were related to the protests against mass deportation.
+Some of these subpoenas were withdrawn upon court filings to challenge them.

+In addition, facial recognition tools been deployed on activists, used to compile a database on arrests of activists involved.
+Protesters expressed they felt this was used to intimidate them.
+This led to a lawsuit in Minnesota, filed against the administration over first amendment rights.